-Where the broker has not been able to interview the applicant in person, the broker's signature is required in the 'Broker Disclosure' section on the bottom of the Broker Application Checklist.
+Where the broker has not been able to interview the applicant in person, the broker's signature is required in the 'Broker Disclosure' section on the Home Loan Application Form.

 There will be times when it is impractical or inconvenient for the customer to attend a face to face interview for a loan application.

 Applications may be accepted from new customers without a face-to-face interview & will require the following AML identification process:

 - All new customer applicants or those not AML identified, are to be identified at a Heritage branch or via the Bank@Post service at an Australia Post outlet.

 Reporting Suspicious Activities to Heritage